 Parallelizing simulation: Our simulation is embarrassingly parallel as the iterations are independent.
 Thus, we further accelerate the whole simulation through parallelization.
 Specifically, we split the X iterations of SIMULATE in Algorithm 1 into multiple subsets, each of which is executed by a standalone process.
 We distribute the processes across multiple CPU cores in multiple machines.
-Finally, we collect the results from all processes and compute the average results.
+Finally, we compute the average results from all processes.